Data Centers in Dijon

 Power Analysis

-Power Grid Reliability: The French power grid is well-engineered and highly reliable, with approximately 68% of its power generated from nuclear sources.
-Data centers in the region are typically supported by redundant power feeds from the national grid to ensure high levels of uptime.
+Power Grid Reliability: The French national power grid is well-engineered and highly reliable.
+Data centers in the region are supported by modern infrastructure designed for consistent uptime and redundancy.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: France offers specific financial incentives for large-scale digital infrastructure projects.
-The availability of European Investment Bank (EIB) loan financing for data center construction can significantly reduce the capital expenditure for major deployments.
+Tax Advantage For Data Centers: France offers specific financial incentives for large-scale technology projects.
+For example, government-backed European Investment Bank loans have been used to finance data center construction, signaling strong support for digital infrastructure growth.

 Natural Disaster Risk

-Dijon has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
-This stability is a key advantage for critical infrastructure planning.
+Dijon has a low overall disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
+This indicates a very stable and safe environment for critical infrastructure.